-Pregnancy is a time when you need to take care of yourself and your bundle of joy on the way.
-Massage therapy during pregnancy is a wonderful complement to your prenatal care, reducing stress and promoting overall wellness for both you and your baby.
+Pregnancy is a time when you need to take care of yourself and the new person developing in side you.
+Massage therapy during pregnancy is a wonderful complement to your prenatal care, reducing stress, and promoting overall wellness for both you and your baby.

-As your LMT (Licensed Massage Therapist), I focus gently on areas of discomfort common in pregnancy, such as lower back, swollen ankles and joints within a full body massage.
+As your LMT (Licensed Massage Therapist), I focus gently on areas of discomfort common in pregnancy, such as the lower back, swollen ankles, and joints within a full body massage session.
 As always, my intention & energy are focused on healing.
-By the end of your session you are sure to notice an overall sense of well-being; something you and your baby both deserve. (see also Benefits of Massage)
+By the end of your session you are sure to notice an overall sense of well-being; something you and your baby both deserve.
+(See also Benefits of Massage)

 Is prenatal massage safe throughout the entire pregnancy?